VatcheTavitian/parseFileForDatabase/README.md

 ### Note the comments in the parse.py file.
 You must change according to your requirements.

-You set the DIRECTORY in parse.py to where all the text files are located which you want to process.
+You set the DIRECTORY in parse.py to location where all the text files are located which you want to process.
 This program opens each file and looks for a particular keyword (keyword1) at the beginning of each line.
 It then takes the content following the word on the line and stores it as a value.
+It then checks the following line.
+If keyword2 is presence on next line, it will store the content following the keyword.
 If the second keyword (keyword2) is NOT on the following line, an empty value is stored.
 Same with keyword3.
 You can choose to have as many or as few keywords as you like.
 The script comes with setup for 3 keywords.

 After a file is processed, it is moved to a destination directory